georgeslabreche/opssat-smartcam/README.md

 ### 3.3.
 Building an Image Classification Pipeline
 1. Each model consists of labels.txt file and a .tflite model file or an executable program.
 These failes are located in a model folder under `/home/exp1000/models`, e.g: `/home/exp1000/models/default` and `/home/exp1000/models/cloud_detection`.
-2. If the model is an executable binary then it must implement the following input arguments:
+2. If the model is an executable program then it must implement the following input arguments:
     - -i  the file path of the input image
-    - -w  the write mode of the output image (optional)
+    - -w  the write mode of the output image
 3. Create a config.ini section for each model.
 Prefix the section name with `model_`, e.g. `[model_default]` and `[model_cloud_detection]`.
 4. Each model's config section will specify which label to keep via the *labels_keep* property.
 For instance, if the default model can label an image as either "earth", "edge", or "bad", but we only want to keep images classified with the first two labels, then `labels_keep = ["earth", "edge"]`.
 5. If another image classification needs to follow up after an image was previously classified with a certain label, then the follow up model name can be appended following a colon.
 E.g. `["earth:cloud_detection", "edge"]`.
 6. The entry point model that will be the first model applied in the image classification pipeline is specified in the config.ini's *entry_point_model* property, e.g. `entry_point_model = default`.

 See the [kmeans-image-segmentation](https://github.com/georgeslabreche/kmeans-image-segmentation) poject as an example of point 2.
+The executable program is free to implement any other options specific to the program (these can be set via the SmartCam's config file, see [Section 4.4.2](https://github.com/georgeslabreche/opssat-smartcam#442-executable-program)).

 ## 4. Configuration
 This section describes the app's configuration parameters in the `config.ini` file.